webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 { "type": "offer",     "sdp": "v=0\r\n..." }
 { "type": "answer",    "sdp": "v=0\r\n...", "requestid": "17" } // browser answer to v2 subscribe offer
 { "type": "candidate", "label": 0, "id": "0", "candidate": "candidate:..." }
-{ "type": "candidate", "label": null, "id": null, "candidate": "" } // end-of-candidates
+{ "type": "end-of-candidates" }
 { "type": "bye" }
 ```

 `requestid` is required only when answering a v2 SFU-initiated subscribe offer.
 V1 and normal P2P offer/answer messages
 omit it.
 Candidate frames remain supported and unchanged for V1 and V2 P2P, and are equally valid in V2 SFU mode.
 A
-candidate has the AppRTC-compatible `label` (m-line index), `id` (mid), and candidate-string fields.
-An empty candidate
+candidate has the AppRTC-compatible `label` (m-line index), `id` (mid), and candidate-string fields. `{type:"end-of-candidates"}` is the explicit end marker.
-string with null `label`/`id` is the explicit end-of-candidates marker; receivers that do not need it may safely ignore
-it.
 A browser sends each candidate as its `icecandidate` callback fires and sends the marker when gathering completes.
 It does not wait to collect candidates into SDP.

 In SFU mode, candidate messages are addressed by the outer registered `(roomid, clientid)` rather than a new